I'm interested in the TigIR™, but I don't live in Berlin. Is it possible for me to have a look at it somewhere?

 see also: TigIR delivery time

-Currently (February 2020) the delivery time is 3 months from the order date.
-Unfortunately, it has been extended once again.
-We regret that you have to wait so long for a device, but since we want to ensure the quality of the TigIR, we can only expand our capacities slowly.
-In order to achieve the high precision, a lot of production steps are necessary.
+We regret that you sometimes have to wait longer for a device, but since we want to ensure the quality of the TigIR, we can only expand our capacities slowly.
+To achieve the high precision, a lot of steps are necessary in the production.
 We are constantly looking for new employees for our production and train them in the manufacturing and adjustment of the devices.
-Thus we could double the production capacities already two times.
-Nevertheless, the demand continues to increase.
-Therefore we have already stopped advertising the product months ago.
+Thus, we have already doubled the production capacity twice.
+Nevertheless, the demand is always increasing.

-If you are interested in a TigIR, please ask by email for the current delivery times.
+If you are interested in a TigIR and it is not immediately available, please email us for current delivery times.

 Is the device perhaps available for testing?